VineethChivukula/COF-C02/notes/Roles.md

 - Partner Connect is limited to administrators who have this role and a verified email address in Snowflake.
 - `CREATE RESOURCE MONITOR` command can only be executed by administrators having this role.
 - This role can make grant decisions to objects within a managed access schema.
+- Avoid using this role to create objects unless these objects need to have the highest level of secure access.
-- To enable MFA token caching, this role can set `ALLOW_CLIENT_MFA_CACHING` parameter to TRUE.
+- All users assigned to this role are required to use multi-factor authentication (MFA) for login and to enable MFA token caching, set `ALLOW_CLIENT_MFA_CACHING` parameter to TRUE.
+- A user with this role cannot view the results for a query run by another user.

 ### SECURITYADMIN